-But there are some sort of new things on the horizon in terms of thinking about structures for Liberal Learning, ways to combine things, ways to increase interdisciplinarity, and to craft programs that might be less complex but yet achieve more I think that this is a ...TCNJ strikes me as a place where innovation is something that people do on a daily basis, not that you innovate everything all the time.
+But there are some new things on the horizon in terms of thinking about structures for Liberal Learning, ways to combine things, ways to increase interdisciplinarity, and to craft programs that might be less complex but yet achieve more.
+TCNJ strikes me as a place where innovation is something that people do on a daily basis, not that you innovate everything all the time.
 But it's a part of the culture, and I can foresee a Liberal Learning Program that is modified to produce new innovations that can serve as a whole program, as a model for other institutions along with those parts that we have that already are catching the eye of other places around the country.

 CC.
 What else would you like faculty to know about you?

 Let's see.
 That's an unstructured question.
-Well first, you know, if anybody who wants to chat about Liberal Learning come see me.
+Well first, if anybody wants to chat about Liberal Learning, I encourage them to come see me.
 If my door's open, come on in.
-If I'm busy it'll be shut, but you can email me, let me know what your thoughts are.
+If I'm not in, you can email me and let me know what your thoughts are.
 And I'm really enjoying it here.
 It's a fantastic faculty.
 I'll be teaching FSP in the fall, so I'll get to know the students even better.
-It appears they have fantastic students.
+It appears they are fantastic students.
 I'm really glad that I'm here.
 I feel lucky to be here.